ronakupadhyaya/Horizons-week-05/README.md

 - `Unfollow` this method deletes the relationship user1 follows user2.
 So it makes you stop following a user.

-- `getFriends` - This function will go through the schema of friendships.
+- `getFollows` - This function will go through the schema of friendships.
 The method must be static and work on the users schema.
-An example would be: `userSchema.statics.getFollowers = function (id, callback){}` This should call the callback method with the followers and users you are following.
+An example would be: `userSchema.statics.getFollows = function (id, callback){}` This should call the callback method with the followers and users you are following.
 So `callback(followers, following)`.
 In this way you can view the people that are following you and who you follow from your profile.
 Just like Twitter!
 The ones you follow are where the id of the current user is uid1.
 The ones who follow you are those records where the current logged user is uid2.